boundless-xyz/boundless/documentation/site/pages/terminology.md

 The market participant that fulfills proof order.

-## Proof Order
+## Proof Request

-An order - also called a request - placed on the Boundless Market to that includes:
+A request - sometimes called an order - placed on the Boundless Market to that includes:

-A Unique ID for the request on the Market
+- A Unique ID for the request on the Market
-Proof Requirements for a this order to be fulfilled, including the [Image ID][r0-term-image-id] A URL where the [ELF Binary][r0-term-elf-binary] for the program with required Image ID's can be retrieved by the Prover [Guest Program][r0-term-guest-program] inputs
+- Proof Requirements for a this order to be fulfilled, including the [Image ID][r0-term-image-id]
+- A URL where the [ELF Binary][r0-term-elf-binary] for the program with required Image ID's can be retrieved by the Prover
+- [Guest Program][r0-term-guest-program] inputs
-An Offer specifying remuneration for successful order fulfillment See contracts/src/IProofMarket.sol for more details.
+- An Offer specifying remuneration for successful order fulfillment

 ## Requestor